nebnamwen/buttonbox_c/README.txt

 The output of the instrument is the value of the (alphabetically) last node, multiplied by the instrument's volume setting, and placed in stereo space according to the instrument's pan setting.

+The "set" keyword is not a node type but can be used to change one or more of the inputs to a node without changing the other inputs or the node type.
+This can be used when reading config from standard input to make adjustments.

+Example:
+    A=env A=set:,,,0.5 -- change the envelope's release parameter (see below)

 -- envelopes --